40+ Books About Paris You MUST Read Before Visiting France

 Sundays in Paris by Yasmin Zeinab

 If you know anything about French culture, then you’ll no doubt know that Sundays in France, and even Sundays in Paris, are days of rest when many businesses- and even supermarkets- are closed.
-However, thanks to Zeinab’s book, Sundays in Paris, you’ll have insider knowledge of the best haunts to go come weekends in the city.
+However, thanks to Zeinab’s book, Sundays in Paris, you’ll have insider knowledge of the best haunts to go to on weekends in the city.
 Filled with great recommendations, this will quickly become your go-to guide for Sundays in the city.

 Buy Sundays in Paris here